Aminerajma/alx-system_engineering-devops/0x00-shell_basics/README.md

 12-file_type: print the type of the file named iamafile.
 13-symbolic_link: Create a symbolic link to /bin/ls, named __ls__.
 14-copy_html: copie all the HTML files from the current working directory to the parent of the working directory, but only copy files that did not exist in the parent of the working directory or were newer than the versions in the parent of the working directory.
+101-clean_emacs: delete all files in the current working directory that end with the character ~.